Trump administration bans cruises to Cuba in clampdown on U.S. travel

 “We will continue to take actions to restrict the Cuban regime’s access to U.S. dollars.”

-Cuba’s Foreign Minister Bruno Rodriguez said on Twitter the move was “an attack on International Law” and the embargo was the main obstacle to the country’s development, thereby violating Cubans’ human rights.
+The Trump administration is hitting the two areas of the economy, tourism and investment, that have helped Cuba keep the economy afloat even as it has faced declining Venezuelan aid and exports in recent years.

+Last month, the administration allowed U.S. lawsuits against foreign companies for the use of property confiscated after Cuba’s 1959 revolution, a move that will likely dampen future foreign investment.

-U.S. travel to Cuba had boomed in recent years after Obama loosened restrictions, allowing the re-establishment of regular commercial flights and cruise services.
+Meanwhile, U.S. travel to Cuba had boomed in recent years after Obama loosened restrictions, allowing the re-establishment of regular commercial flights and cruise services.

-The United States became the second-largest source of travelers to the island after Canada, with a majority arriving on cruise ships.
+The United States became the second-largest source of travelers to the island after Canada, with a majority arriving on cruises ships.

 According to the Cuban government, 257,500 U.S. citizens, not including those of Cuban origin, visited Cuba from January through March, with 55% arriving on cruise ships.